user-cont/release-bot-deployment/README.md

-# Ansible playbooks and scripts for deploying packit-service to Openshift
+# Ansible playbooks and scripts for deploying release-bot to Openshift

 ## tl;dr How to deploy